mortont/axon_onnx/README.md

 Easily convert models between ONNX and Axon.

+When loading models, this project only supports a subset of the ONNX specification.
+See [Ortex](https://github.com/elixir-nx/ortex) which provides full-blown compatibility for running ONNX models via ONNX Runtime bindings.

 ## Installation

 AxonONNX is currently in development.
 You can use it as a `git` dependency: